Fuel and V12 Market Setup Tutorial

 }

-Example Use Cases: Find more examples, including opening orders, batch operations, and canceling orders, by exploring the .
+* **Example Use Cases**: Find more examples, including opening orders, batch operations, and canceling orders, by exploring the [Spark Rust SDK Examples](https://github.com/compolabs/spark-rust-sdk-examples).